jbarnes850/near-ai-cookbook/README.md

 You'll also need:

 - A NEAR account.
-If you don't have one, you can create it using [NEAR Wallet](https://wallet.near.org/).
+If you don't have one, you can create it using [NEAR Wallet](https://mynearwallet.com/).
-- API keys for services used in the examples (e.g., OpenAI, Pinecone).
+- API keys for services used in the examples.
 Refer to the `.env.example` file for the required keys.

 ## Installation